 - Critical Thinking and Research Skills: Develop and demonstrate the ability to do research in art design, and art history, and the competence and knowledge to analyze and think critically.

 - Historical and Contemporary Relevance: Acquire and utilize an expanding knowledge of historical achievements and contemporary thinking, trends, processes, and issues in art and design.

 Students are responsible for preparation of work and signing up on time.
-They will be notified through Canvas, emails, and postings in the Art and Graphic Design Department.
+They will be notified through Canvas, emails, and postings in the Bedford Building.

 Mandatory Zero-credit classes

 Each student must register for the appropriate zero-credit class for each level of assessment.
 The zero-credit classes are used to prevent students who have received a no-pass for an assessment from advancing to the next level in the DSAM program.
 Since the class is zero credit, it does not affect the student’s GPA.
 Each student will register for the appropriate zero-credit class when they register for classes in each of their assessment semesters.
 Beginning with the Third-year Assessment, students will register for the appropriate section of the zero-credit class in their area of study; either Brand, Identity, Media Design or Animation, Simulation and Time-Based Media Design.

 GAND 100 - First-year Assessment

 GAND 300 - Third-year Assessment - choose the section specific to the student’s area of study.
 Participation in the Junior Show is mandatory to pass Third-year Assessment.

 GAND 350 - Fourth-year Assessment - choose the section specific to the student’s area of study.